 What is the best resolution?

-When it comes to yearbooks, you want to have the best quality images possible because this will ensure it prints to the best standard.
+When it comes to yearbooks, you want to have the best quality images possible because this will ensure it prints in higher quality.
 This is where image resolution plays a big part.

 What can I do to fix my pictures?